jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 2024 Data Breach
-Investigations ReportPhishingExploit
+Investigations Report
+Phishing
+Exploit
+vulnerabilities
+Credentials
+Web applications
+Email
+VPN
+Desktop sharing
+About the cover
-vulnerabilitiesCredentialsDesktop sharingEmailVPNWeb applicationsAbout the cover This year, the report is delving deeper into the pathway to breaches in an effort to identify the most likely Action
+This year, the report is delving deeper into the pathway to breaches in an effort to identify the most likely Action